Tax in Falkland Islands

 The Falkland Islands Government (FIG) Treasury and Customs Department.
 FIG operates independently from HMRC - UK mainland tax rules do not apply to Falkland Islands residents.
 The legal framework is based on English common law but governed by FIG's own statutes.

-What are the Falkland Islands personal income tax rates?
+What are the Falkland Islands personal income tax rates in 2026?

 Is there VAT in the Falkland Islands?

-No. The Falkland Islands has no VAT, goods and services tax, or sales tax framework.
-Indirect revenue comes from customs duties (5–10% on most imports) and specific consumer taxes on alcohol, tobacco, and fuel.
+No. The Falkland Islands has no VAT, goods and services tax, or sales tax.
+Indirect revenue instead comes from customs duties on imports and specific duties on alcohol, tobacco, and fuel under the Customs Ordinance.
 Businesses do not register for or charge VAT.

 What is the Falkland Islands corporate tax rate?